 This Ultimate Disney Fan Christmas List has been scientifically engineered with precision lasers, fancy algorithms, and state of the art technology not even Tony Stark knows about.
 (That’s how you know it’s the ultimate one.)
 I’d explain it to you, but it’s all top secret stuff that would literally blow your mind. 😉

-The point being, this list isn’t just a bunch of obvious things like the Beauty and the Beast 25th Anniversary Edition Blu-ray.
-Obviously you should buy that.
-It’s currently on sale ($20!) and is an all-time classic.
+The point being, this list isn’t just a bunch of obvious things like the Cars 3 Blu-ray.
+(Actually, perhaps “obviously” isn’t the right word there, since we don’t necessarily recommend it, even if it’s on sale and is the #1 bestselling movie right now.)
 Instead, like the dork that I am, I’ve combed the internet and stumbled upon these awesome items that will make perfect gifts.

 Disney Household Goods

 Mickey Mouse Waffle Iron – Enjoy Mickey Waffles at home.
-Pocket the money you’d otherwise spend on those Chef Mickey’s or Crystal Palace breakfast reservations. 😉
+Pocket the money you’d otherwise spend on those Chef Mickey’s or Crystal Palace breakfast reservations.
+(For the Star Wars fans, there’s also a Millennium Falcon waffle iron…or a Death Star waffle iron for those days you wake up on the Dark Side. 😉 )

-Mickey Mug Warmer – This is something I stumbled upon today while searching for a solution to the problem of my coffee getting cold too quickly.
+Mickey Mug Warmer – This is something I stumbled upon while searching for a solution to the problem of my coffee getting cold too quickly.
 I didn’t even realize something like this existed, let alone a Disney version of it.
-My mind was blown…and the price is great!
+The price is great!

 Mickey Mouse Water Bottle – A really fun “Mickeyfied” water bottle that looks awesome.